Build and publish

 Requirements

-• setuptools, wheel, twine
+• build, twine

 The Python Package Index nest-desktop includes an executive command nest-desktop and a Python library nest_desktop.